 Everybody knows what oily scalp is, right?
 It's a scalp that produces lots of oil.
-Hair gets greasy quickly.
+Hair that gets greasy quickly.
 This short series will cover what oily scalp is, why it happens, and how to manage it.
 Stick around for parts 2 and 3, there will be some familiar ideas and some unconventional ones.

 There are a few things that contribute to the perception of an oily scalp and oily hair.